connectashish028/ElectricalFaultDetectionML/README.md

 This project focuses on enhancing fault detection and classification in power system transmission lines using machine learning models.

+## Project Description

+Power system transmission lines are critical infrastructure for delivering electricity, and ensuring their reliable operation is paramount.
+This project aims to develop and evaluate machine learning models for accurately detecting and classifying faults in transmission lines.

 ## Table of Contents

 1. **Introduction:**